joanaz/MirrorMirrorOnTheWallSkill/README.md

 It is complementary to the Magic Mirror Module [Mirror Mirror On The Wall](https://github.com/joanaz/MMM-MirrorMirrorOnTheWall).

-Please follow the four steps below to setup and install this Alexa skill correctly.
+Please follow the steps below to setup and install this Alexa skill correctly.

 ## 1. Setup an AWS IoT Device